-Critics of the Bible have often claimed that there are inconsistencies in it.
-For some Christians, errors in versions such as the King James Version are "too much evidence", and they have begun to consider the Bible to have some "small" errors, but to be right in its overall message.
-But if God inspired prophets and priests to give flawless and accurate revelations to their recipients, why would he not do the same for the book filled with His guidelines for all mankind?
+Critics of the Bible often claim it's full of inconsistencies.
+For some Christians, errors in translated versions, such as the KJV, are "too much evidence", and they have begun to consider the Bible to have some "small" errors, but to be right in its overall message.
+But if God inspired prophets and priests to give flawless and accurate revelations to their recipients, why would he not do the same for the book filled with His message for all mankind?
 So we examine below the various issues surrounding inerrancy's truth, validity, and consistency.

 I. Origin and History of the Doctrine of Inerrancy